 Through an international collaboration, we are working closely with colleagues in Spain and African countries to bring Open Atlas technology into medical classrooms in Senegal, Mauritania, and Mozambique in order to train the next generation of African doctors.
 More about the collaboration

 We want to change the anatomy atlas the same way that Wikipedia revolutionized the encyclopedia.
 Our long term goal is to create a non-profit foundation with the mission to foster the collaborative development and dissemination of free, open, and multilingual anatomical information.

 Until then, we are building a community to create new atlases, make existing atlases better, write new software such as viewers and collaboration tools, and develop teaching materials that use the atlases.

-We currently have five anatomy atlases available, all developed by the Surgical Planning Lab and our collaborators.
+We currently have six anatomy atlases available, all developed by the Surgical Planning Lab at the Brigham and Women's Hospital and our collaborators.
 They include a detailed brain model based on magnetic resonance imaging (MRI), an inner ear atlas created from a high-resolution computed tomography (CT) scanner, and atlases of the knee, head and neck, and the abdomen.

 These atlases are viewed using the Open Anatomy Browser (OABrowser), a prototype web-based tool that runs in a web browser.
 Currently, desktop/laptop versions of the Chrome, Firefox, and Safari web browsers are supported.
 We have plans to create an atlas viewer that is mobile friendly.
 Technical details